arindas/lazy-prime-sieve/README.md

 This benchmark shows the time taken by the different `(source, sieve)` combinations (fmt: `"{sieve}_with_{source}"`) in this crate to generate a certain number of primes.
-The `x-axis` shows the number of primes generated, while the `y-axis` shows the amount of time taken.
+The `x-axis` shows the number of primes generated, while the `y-axis` shows the time taken.

 The fastest combination is `GenuineSieve` with `SpinWheel::default()`.
 This is the combination used by `lazy_prime_sieve::primes()`.